 - The Hoang A Tuong palace, built between 1914 - 1921, stands on a quiet hill surrounded by mountains.
 It’s a beautiful building of Euro-Asian inspiration which is worth the detour.

-- The Bac Ha temple, recognized as a national cultural historic monument in 2003.
-The Bac Ha temple festival is usually held on the 7th day of the seventh lunar month, where numerous folk performances and presentations take place (Mua Xoe - traditional dance of the Tay, the cockfighting, tug of war...)
+- The Bac Ha temple, recognised as a national cultural historic monument in 2003.
+The Bac Ha temple festival is usually held on the 7th day of the seventh lunar month, where numerous folk performances and presentations take place (Mua Xoe - traditional dance of the Tay, the cockfighting, tug of war)